godka/kurento-rtmp/README.md

 # kurento-rtmp #

-Here is a simple demo which can provide a pipeline from kurento-webrtc to rtmp server(srs,nginx-rtmp-module).
+Here is a simple demo which can provide a pipeline from kurento-webrtc to rtmp server (eg., srs, nginx-rtmp-module, etc.).

-You can browse https://1029.mythkast.net to see this example.
+You can browse https://1029.mythkast.net to test this demo.

 ![image](https://github.com/godka/kurento-rtmp/raw/master/img/rtp.png)

-The pipeline is probably like this:
+The pipeline of the work is described as follows:

 ```
 [Browser] -> WebrtcEndpoint -> [Kurento] -> RtpEndpoint ->